-The relaxing ‘Rurre, ’ as the town is endearingly known, has a fabulous setting, sliced by the deep Río Beni that gives the region its name.
-Surrounded by mossy green hills, the town’s mesmerizing sunsets turn the sky a burnt orange, and a dense fog sneaks down the river among the lush, moist trees.
-Once darkness falls, the surrounding rainforest comes alive, and croaks, barks, buzzes and roars can be heard from a distance.
+The gentle whisking of brooms on the plaza serves as a wake-up call in sleepy Rurre, a gringo crossroads sliced by the deep Río Beni and surrounded by mossy green hills.
+Mesmerizing sunsets turn the sky a burnt orange, and a dense fog sneaks down the river among the lush, moist trees.
+Once darkness falls, the surrounding rainforest comes alive with croaks, barks, buzzes and roars.
+This is civilization's last stand.

-The area’s original people, the Tacana, were one of the few lowland tribes that resisted Christianity.
-They are responsible for the name Beni, which means ‘wind, ’ as well as the curious name of ‘Rurrenabaque,’ which is derived from ‘Arroyo Inambaque,’ the Hispanicized version of the Tacana name ‘Suse-Inambaque,’ the ‘Ravine of Ducks.’
+The area’s original people, the Tacana, are responsible for the curious name of ‘Rurrenabaque,’ which is derived from ‘Arroyo Inambaque,’ the Hispanicized version of the Tacana name ‘Suse-Inambaque,’ the ‘Ravine of Ducks.’